 Bugging Out With Children

-When you have a family, preparing for a survival emergency becomes a more complex task.
+When you have a family, preparing for an emergency becomes a more complex task.
 You will need to think about the requirements and capabilities of each family member.

 Your survival plan will become more complex and your ability to quickly bug out may become more difficult.